 And when I left, I took away nothing except what I had learned and some great stories.

 Which is a lot — but still.
 I went from a somebody to a nobody, from doing great work in a company with a global reputation, back to square one with my wife and new business partner and the knowledge that the road ahead would be very hard.

-There is a silver lining in this story, and it has to do with following your conscience and your highest truth.
+There is a silver lining to this story — something to do with following one’s conscience and truth in spite of the risks.

 In the three years since I left, I have built Magenta Studios, which now has the DNA I tried to build into my previous company: a profound understanding of how creativity works, how leaders working on today’s toughest challenges can learn and apply creativity, and how creativity works at large scales.

-We’ve cracked the code; we know what creativity is, how it works, and how to apply it in tough social challenges.
+We’ve cracked the code; we know what creativity is, how it works, and how to apply it within any leadership, business, teamwork, or social challenge.

 The win here is that I’ve “put my stake in the ground” and am “raising my flag.”
 No matter where we go from here, we have something.
 We’ve followed our truth and we have something, dammit.
 And we’re going with it.
 Will we be successful?
 Too soon to tell.

 I realize I’ve made a bold claim, namely that we understand creativity and how creativity works.
 We’ll substantiate that claim over time.

 So.
 Should I have stayed in my old company, trading the excitement and danger I’ve since experienced for more predictable safety and security?